Phone: 03 9658 9658

 This site was launched in September 2017 with 1,000 items.
 By mid-2019 this number grew to over 5,500.
 If there is something in the collection that you would particularly like to see online, please contact us and we will see if we can expedite the process of cataloguing, photographing and uploading your item of interest.

 The development of the site was the result of a Council Action, which led to a collaboration between the City of Melbourne’s Arts, Technology Services and City Marketing and Corporate Affairs branches.
-Content has principally been developed by the Collections team with assistance from Patrick Rodriguez (photographer) and Hilary Ericksen (writer and editor).
+Content has principally been developed by the Collections team with assistance from Patrick Rodriguez (photographer), Tobias Titz (photographer), Hilary Ericksen (writer and editor) and Aris Gounaris (assistance with identifying unknown locations of some Melbourne photographs).

-Location: Melbourne Town Hall, 110 Swanston Street, Melbourne (enter via Halftix)
+Location: Melbourne Town Hall, 110 Swanston Street, Melbourne (enter via Customer Relations)

 The earliest items in the collection date to the 1850s but it is only over the last twenty or thirty years that it has been organised, stored and staffed along contemporary museological lines.